changshuotang/learning-resources/system-design/loadbalancer.md

 Load balancers distribute incoming client requests to computing resources such as application servers and databases.

 Load balancers...
-- prevent requests from going to unhealthy servers
+- Prevent requests from going to unhealthy servers
-- prevents overloading resources
+- Prevents overloading resources
 - Helps eliminate single points of failure

 Additional benefits include:
-- SSL Termination: decrypt incoming requests and encrypt server responses so backend servers do not have to
+- __SSL Termination__: decrypt incoming requests and encrypt server responses so backend servers do not have to
-- Session Persistence: issue cookies so we know to route client's request to the same instance (if web apps do not keep track of sessions)
+- __Session Persistence__: issue cookies so we know to route client's request to the same instance (if web apps do not keep track of sessions)

 Load balancers can route traffic in a variety of ways:
 - Random